Visiting Palm Springs and Joshua Tree: A Complete Guide

 When we boarded the tram, there was plenty of room to see out and the views were just amazing.
 The driver gives interesting information about the area and the tram as you turn along the route, ears popping and the car gently swinging as it switches tower points.

-It should be noted that with such a rise in elevation, the temperature at the top can be as much as 30 degrees cooler than where you started so dress appropriately.
+It should be noted that with such a rise in elevation, the temperature at the top can be as much as 30 degrees cooler than where you started, so dress appropriately.
 As we climbed higher, we saw the physical change of terrain - snow on the ledges and the appearance of pine trees.

 When we got to our aerial destination of Mountain Station, disembarking the tram, instantly we could feel the dip in temperature and I definitely sensed the change in elevation.
 8,516 feet!
 But what really struck me was snow!
 Snow in California!
 Beautiful hiking trails awaited (there are 50 miles of them) so we took a short stroll.
 It’s pretty steep hiking, and the effect of the quick change in elevation can take you by surprise, so I would suggest not overdoing it.
 You don’t have to go too far to enjoy it.